ekilic/Heatmap-Learner-CNN-for-Object-Counting/README.md

 <h2>Description</h2></hr>

 This project aims to implement a simple and effective single-shot detector model to count and locate the objects in aerial images.
-The code and data will be made available on after peer review.
+The code and data will be made available after peer review.

 <h2>Results</h2></hr>